allenmonkey970/allenmonkey970/README.md

 # Welcome to My GitHub Profile! 🌟

-I'm a high school student who is always on a journey to create unique projects and learn from my experiences along the way.
+I'm a high school student who is just wanting to create unique projects and learn from my experiences along the way.
 Here's a glimpse of my skill set and what I love working on:

 ### Skills